DavidCorral94/DavidCorral94/README.md

 # Hello 😁

 Hey!
-My name is David Corral Plaza, I'm from Cádiz (Spain) and I'm 27 years old.
+My name is David Corral Plaza, I'm from Cádiz (Spain).
 I love to code not just because of my job, but also for fun and personal/side projects.

 ## Educational Background 👨‍🎓